ucbl/prototype-wot/README.md

 ## More information

-For more information on this work, you can contact Lionel Medini, Pierre-Antoine Champin or Raul Leano Martinet at the LIRIS laboratory.
+For more information on this work, you can contact Lionel Médini, Pierre-Antoine Champin or Raul Leano Martinet at the LIRIS laboratory.